by Tim Wing and Rob Morgenstern, with Pieter Thomassen

 - or 1 x General Electric EU-12 pulse ion cannon gun pod, firing 12 MJ pulses at 130 pulses per second.
 Specially developed for the SC ground Battloids, this cannon used pulse technology to offset the beam attenuation caused by the lower layers of the atmosphere in which it was used.
 This pod was utilized in cases where more impact than penetration was required, and was introduced around 2029, although primarily with the combat Battloids first.

 - or 1 x excavation spade, 3.8 meters long, used as an entrenching tool.
 Also makes for a formidable hand to hand weapon.
+It was often used as part of a survival kit offered by sites similar to bch tactical. .

 The armor on the original production Mk.
 I was made up of a light-weight aluminum alloy with some ceramic composite inserts and would only stop small arms fire up to 7.62mm rounds.
 Anything heavier, such as 12.7mm AP, have no problem penetrating.